gosukiwi/Blueberry/README.md

 PHP can run, this is awesome for shared web servers where you can only run default PHP.

-Right now Iced Tea is still in early development, but it's planned to implement something very similar to CoffeeScript.
+Right now Iced Tea is still in very early development, it's usage is encouraged mostly for testing purposes.

 ## Command Line Usage